learnwithus/DTES-nuxt/content/tour/conclusion.md

 -	Would you recommend this course for your colleagues as a learning tool to improve interactions and engagement with client care?

 Thank you for exploring with us.

+---

+*The course is considered complete when you complete this feedback form on LearningHub.
+You are always welcome to return to this site as a resource.*

+<vs-button href="https://moodle.learninghub.phsa.ca/course/view.php?id=8012" flat border size="large" color="#fff" blank>Share Feedback & Complete Course</vs-button>